redrickoshea/prac04/README.md

 **Hint:** In the three implementations there are (at least) three distinct errors in total.

-**Note:** Testing three different programs with one set of test cases is an unusual situation and is a little awkward, no matter how it's done.
-One approach is to, in your JUnit test class, manually edit which of the three programs is imported into the test class to change from one to the other.
-Another approach is to put each of the three programs in its own package and have a copy of the test case class in each one.
-(There is a much more elegant solution which works by creating a superclass for the three programs under test, but it is felt to be a little complex for this one-off exercise.)

 # Group Exercise: Test case brainstorming (JourneyPlanner example)

 This exercise will give you practice at devising black-box test cases for a complicated, stateful class.